 The Bottom Line

-While it’s federally illegal for medical cannabis patients to purchase or own a firearm, it’s very unclear what will happen to those who had firearms before being issued their card.
-Even Hawaii’s police department rescinded their demands for patients to give up their guns, and reissued all two returned firearms back to their owners.
+While it’s federally illegal for medical cannabis consumers to purchase or own a firearm, it’s very unclear what will happen to those who had firearms before being issued their card.
+Even Hawaii’s police department rescinded their demands for medical marijuana cardholders to give up their guns, and reissued all two returned firearms back to their owners.

-Many patients in all legal states have had their permits denied or revoked, but it doesn’t happen in all cases.
+Many medical marijuana consumers in all legal states have had their permits denied or revoked, but it doesn’t happen in all cases.
 As we continue the slow march toward full legalization, this issue should see a lot more light and more serious discussion.
-Hopefully, medical cannabis patients will see their rights restored, including rights associated with guns and marijuana.
+Hopefully, medical cannabis consumers will see their rights restored, including rights associated with guns and marijuana.